Julieta Fierro: Background

 From March 2000 to January 2004, she was UNAM's General Director of Scientific Outreach.
-She has been in positions such as vice president and president of the Education Commission of the International Astronomical Union and president of the Mexican Academy of Natural Sciences Teachers and of the Mexican Association of Science and Technology Museums.
-Furthermore, she belonged to the board of directors of the Astronomical Society of the Pacific, which is focused on communicating science to improve education.
+She has held positions such as vice president and president of the Education Commission of the International Astronomical Union and president of the Mexican Academy of Natural Sciences Teachers and of the Mexican Association of Science and Technology Museums.
+She also belonged to the board of directors of the Astronomical Society of the Pacific, which is focused on communicating science to improve education.

-She was elected a member of the Academia Mexicana de la Lengua on July 24, 2003, and took possession of its 25th chair on August 26, 2004, with the lecture entitled Imaginemos un Caracol (Let's Imagine a Snail).
+Fierro Gossman was elected a member of the Academia Mexicana de la Lengua on July 24, 2003, and took possession of its 25th chair on August 26, 2004, with a lecture entitled Imaginemos un Caracol (Let's Imagine a Snail).
 She was elected a corresponding member of the Royal Spanish Academy on April 21, 2005.

+Fierro Gossman died on September 19, 2025, at the age of 77.

 Science communication

-Throughout her career, she has written 40 books, of which 23 are on popular science.
-She has published dozens of articles in national and international journals.
+Throughout her career, she wrote 40 books, of which 23 are on popular science.
+She published dozens of articles in national and international journals.
 One of her writings was published in Mayan (an indigenous language).
-With the purpose of communicating science to broader audiences, she has given hundreds of talks and lectures, and designed multiple workshops of science for kids.
-During 2020 she published a series of scientific activities to perform at home during the lockdown periods due to the COVID-19 pandemic.
+With the purpose of communicating science to broader audiences, she gave hundreds of talks and lectures, and designed multiple science workshops for children.
+During 2020 she published a series of scientific activities to perform at home during the lockdown periods due to the COVID-19 pandemic in Mexico.